Last Updated: August 22, 2012

 - A Staff employee who separates employment from the University or takes a military leave of absence and who later returns to a staff position has certain provisions restored, if eligible, upon reappointment.

-- An Hourly employee on military leave who separates employment from the University or takes a leave of absence and who later returns to an Hourly position has certain provisions restored, if eligible, upon reappointment.
+- A Temporary employee on military leave who separates employment from the University or takes a leave of absence and who later returns to a Temporary position has certain provisions restored, if eligible, upon reappointment.

-This policy provides University managers and supervisors with guidelines and procedures for reemployment provisions for Staff and Hourly employees.
+This policy provides University managers and supervisors with guidelines and procedures for reemployment provisions for Staff and Temporary employees.

 - The table below is a summary only.
 See the appropriate section in this policy to determine whether an employee is eligible.